-The Quality Improvement System outlined also applies to the Aging (control number 0279), OBRA (control number 0235), Independence (control number 0319), CommCare (control number 0386) and AIDS (control number 0192) Waivers.
-OLTL has incorporated all of OLTL's 1915 (c) waivers into a global Quality Improvement Strategy.
-The discovery and remediation data gathered during the implementation of the QIS are waiver specific and stratified.
-Because the renewals are staggered, the QIS automatically receives a periodic evaluation during the point of the renewal of each waiver.
+The Quality Improvement System outlined also applies to the Aging (control number 0279), Attendant Care (control number 0277), Independence (control number 0319),OBRA (control number 0235), and AIDS (control number 0192) waivers.
+It is OLTL's intent to include this Quality Improvement Strategy into the renewal application for the additional waivers under its purview.
+The discovery and remediation data gathered during the implementation of QIS will be waiver specific and stratified.
+Because the renewals are staggered, the QIS will automatically receive a periodic evaluation during the point of the renewal.